 - 6.6.1 Once the results of the elections have been verified by EPAC, the results will be announced in the following order: - 1) EPAC will call each candidate and deliver their result.
 If the candidate does not answer, - 2) EPAC will send an email to the candidate. - 3) EPAC will release the results of the election to the student body via the listserv.

 - ELECTION SCHEDULE -

 The following schedule is subject to change before the beginning of the campaign period.

-Saturday, 10/01 - Intent to Run Form opens at 9:00 a.m.
+Friday, 9/29 - Intent to Run Form opens at 5:00 p.m.
 ET